delta-io/delta/protocol_rfcs/type-widening.md

 The value for the key `delta.typeChanges` must be a JSON list of objects, where each object contains the following fields:
 Field Name | optional/required | Description
 -|-|-
-`tableVersion`| required | The version of the table when the type change was applied.
 `fromType`| required | The type of the column or field before the type change.
 `toType`| required | The type of the column or field after the type change.
 `fieldPath`| optional | When updating the type of a map key/value or array element only: the path from the struct field holding the metadata to the map key/value or array element that was updated.